pmharris77/home-assistant-vibecode-agent/docs/index.md

 title: "Cursor agent for Home Assistant"
 ---

-# I just wanted to fix my heating, but built a Cursor agent for Home Assistant
+# Connecting Home Assistant to Cursor AI

 After several weeks of working on AI systems that give vision to autonomous agents,
 I decided I needed a short break.